 Since hiring me as a pattern proofreader four years ago, Julie has shown concern about my health and the impact of MS on my life and work.
 Does the stress of deadlines increase my muscle tension and fatigue?
 YES.
 Is my ability to concentrate good enough to check math, diagrams, and wording for ten quilt projects an issue?
 MOST of the time.
 Am I able to climb stairs to get to the computer where I do my work?
 NOT ANY MORE!

-Over time, the questions have become more specific.
+Over time, her questions have become more specific.
+What was my first symptom?
+NUMBNESS and tingling.
 Am I in pain?
 SOMETIMES.
 What kinds of medical tests confirmed my diagnosis?
 MRI and SPINAL TAP.
 What medications do I take?
-DAILY INJECTIONS and more PILLS than you want to know!
+DAILY INJECTIONS and PILLS for everything from muscle spasticity and incontinence to anxiety and depression.

-Julie’s interest became more than concern for a good friend when she herself was diagnosed with MS. She revealed her condition to her readers in this latest, and last issue of the magazine:
+Julie’s interest became more than concern for a good friend when she herself was diagnosed with MS. She revealed her condition to her readers in this latest, and last issue of the magazine.
+Her husband Joe writes: